beyimjan/shell-whiz/README.md

 pip install shell-whiz
 ```

-This adds the command `sw` to your PATH.
+This will add the `sw` command to your PATH.

 To use Shell Whiz, you need an API key from OpenAI.
-You can get this key by visiting https://platform.openai.com/account/api-keys.
+You can obtain this key by visiting https://platform.openai.com/account/api-keys.

-Then, run `sw config` to set up your API key.
+Then, run `sw config` to set up the API key.

 ### Free API plan for new users
 New users receive $5 for free to try and test the API during the first 3 months.
 However, it is recommended to upgrade to a paid plan in order to have a more comfortable experience using Shell Whiz.
 This is because the free plan has restrictions on the number of requests allowed per minute.